Pirate radio in Kerry

 County Kerry has had a long history of pirate radio.
-One of the first pirate radio stations was set up by Michael Donovan in the early 1970s and it was called Radio Tralee.
-It first broadcast on AM.
-It was reestablished as Kerry Local Radio (KLR) and broadcast on FM.
+One of the first pirate radio stations was set up by Michael Donovan in the early 1970s; it was called Radio Tralee and first broadcast on AM.
+It was later reestablished as Kerry Local Radio (KLR) and broadcast on FM.
 Many other pirate stations have broadcast in Kerry over the years.